 Entry Details and Guidelines

 On this page, you will find information about the Artist Participation Requirements for Gresham Arts.
-This includes Exhibit guidelines, Artwork specifications, take in process, take-down process, artist reception, artwork sales, unclaimed work and insurance.
+This includes Exhibit guidelines, Artwork specifications, take in process, take-down process, artist reception, artwork sales, unclaimed work and insurance, digital image submission.

 Artist Participation Requirements

-- The Gresham Art Committee (now Gresham Arts) was created to serve local artists.
+- GALA, formerly the Gresham Art Committee, was created to serve local artists.